spotinst/help/src/docs/ocean/features/health-checks-and-autohealing.md

 ## Kubernetes Clusters

-Each node in the cluster is monitored by the master nodes and assigned with a condition (state), that describes the status of different aspects of the node.
+Each node in the cluster is monitored by the primary nodes and assigned with a condition (state), that describes the status of different aspects of the node.
 The conditions types are:

 - OutOfDisk
 - Ready